deannakylee/pmp-prep/README.md

 # PMP Preparation Guide
-I began my PMP certification journey in February 2025 and officially became PMP-certified in May 2025.
-I’m sharing my experience to help others who are considering this certification.
+I began my PMP certification journey in February 2025 and earned my credential in May 2025.
+The process was challenging but rewarding, giving me deeper insight into project management best practices and Agile frameworks.

+I’m sharing my experience, study plan, and tips to help others who are considering pursuing the PMP certification—whether you’re new to project management or looking to formalize your skills with a globally recognized credential.

 ## Prerequisites
 PMI clearly outlines eligibility requirements on their official [PMP Certification Page](https://www.pmi.org/certifications/project-management-pmp).